Evaluating Search Engines and Large Language Models for Answering Health Questions: Results

-Let us now evaluate the search results using the two user behaviour models (\textit{lazy} and \textit{diligent}) described in Section \ref{sec:meth}.
-In Figure~\ref{fig:user-heuristic}, we report the percentage of correct responses, incorrect responses and no answers for the three collections\footnote{Note that in a few instances the user exhausted the ranked list and found no response (grey area in Figure~\ref{fig:user-heuristic}).
-These cases are more frequent in the diligent user scenario because this model needs three answers to make an informed decision.}.
+Let us now evaluate the search results using two user behavior models: i) lazy, modeling a user who stops inspecting results when presented with the first entry that gives a yes/no response to his question, and ii) diligent, modeling a user who only stops after contrasting three responses (taking a majority vote decision, see Methods).
+In Figure~\ref{fig:user-heuristic}, we report the percentage of correct decisions, incorrect decisions, and no decisions for the three collections.
+Note that in a few instances, the user exhausted the ranked list and found no response (grey area in Figure~\ref{fig:user-heuristic}).
+These cases are more frequent in the diligent user scenario because this model needs three answers to make an informed decision.
 We also report in Table~\ref{tab:effort} the effort required to make a decision, measured as the mean number of results a user needs to inspect before reaching the stopping criterion.

-Observe that the lazy behaviour produces better results with less effort compared with the diligent behaviour.
-Indeed, the additional effort spent by the diligent user does not translate into a lower percentage of incorrect responses.
-This might sound surprising, but it somehow reinforces the confidence in the search engine top result (the top answer suffices).
+Observe that the lazy behavior produces similar or even better results, requiring less effort, compared with those achieved by diligent behavior.
+Indeed, the additional effort spent by the diligent user does not translate into a lower percentage of incorrect decisions.
+This may sound surprising, but it somehow reinforces the confidence in the search engine top result (the top answer suffices).
 In fact, our results suggest that the diligent user, who goes deeper in the ranking to find additional responses, would make poorer health-related decisions.